What is alimony?

 NO!
 A voluntary reduction in earnings, or intentional under-employment will backfire.
 Both spouses are expected to support themselves after divorce and will not receive more alimony, especially if they are voluntarily under-employed.

 MYTH: An online calculator is used to determine alimony.

 NO!
 The BEST way to determine an alimony amount is by using a realistic budget.
 Completing a budget worksheet helps both spouses understand the relative needs of the other.

 TRUTH: Mediation can help!

-One of the best ways to work out the terms of your divorce or separation is by using a mediator.
+One of the best ways to work out the terms of your family law matter is by using a mediator.
 Your mediator will help you look at your future goals and finances so that both spouses can move forward in a positive direction.
 When both parties have input in the mediated responsibilities, your family will thrive!

-Contact family law mediator, Dawn Clement at https://clementmediation.com/schedule-a-consultation/ to schedule an online consultation.
+Contact family law mediator, Dawn Clement at www.clementmediation.com to schedule a consultation.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.